zluuba/games-of-terminal/README.md

    elements (as in TicTacToe).
 8. **Versatility**: whether you have a new MacBook or an old Asus (or a new Asus and an old MacBook), GOT doesn't strain the processor (maybe just a little), ensuring you the ability to play various games.
-   I tested it on different VMs (MacOS and Ubuntu), and it works perfectly.
+   I tested it on macOS, Ubuntu-22, and Ubuntu Server, and it works perfectly.
 P.S.
-I tried testing it on Windows, but it consistently crashes during installation in my virtual machine app, so I've concluded that PC gaming already offers enough games, so if GOT doesn't work on Windows (and I'm sure it works perfectly too), I don't mind.
+I tried testing it on Windows, but Windows is a special platform and I just concluded that PC gaming already offers enough games, so if GOT doesn't work on Windows, I don't mind.
 9. **Testing**: I utilized the Curses library to interact with the terminal, and as Curses operates at a low level, simulating or mocking it in a controlled testing environment proves challenging.
 Consequently, GOT has tests for non-terminal logic, and manual testing has played a significant role.
 If you encounter any issues or shortcomings,